-salary amounts for the Essential determined pursuant to subparagraphs (A) through (L), (S) and (T), and (V) through (X) of paragraph (2) of subsection (b) of this Section shall be multiplied by a Regionalization Factor.
+The salary amounts for the Essential Elements determined pursuant to subparagraphs (A) through (L), (S) and (T), and (V) through (X) of paragraph (2) of subsection (b) of this Section shall be multiplied by Regionalization Factor.

-- (c) Local capacity calculation. - (1)Each Organizational Unit's Local represents an amount of funding it is assumed to contribute Adequacy Target for purposes toward its of Evidence-Based Funding formula calculation.
-Capacity" means either (i) the Organizational Unit's Local Capacity Target as calculated in accordance with paragraph (2) of this subsection (c) if its Real Receipts are equal to or less than its Local Capacity Target or (ii) the Organizational Unit's Adjusted Local Capacity, calculated in accordance with paragraph (3) of this subsection (c) if Real Receipts are more than its Local Capacity Target. - (2)"Local Capacity Target" means, for Organizational Unit, that dollar amount that is obtained by
+- (c) Local capacity calculation.

+- Each Organizational Unit's Local Capacity represents an amount of funding it is assumed to contribute toward its Adequacy Target for purposes Funding formula calculation.
+Evidence-Based Capacity" means either (i) the Organizational Unit's Local Capacity Target as calculated in accordance with paragraph (2) of this subsection (c) if its Real Receipts are equal to or less than its Local Capacity Target or (ii) the Organizational Unit's Adjusted Local Capacity, as calculated in accordance with paragraph (3) of this subsection (c) if Real Receipts are more than its Local Capacity Target.

+- (2) "Local Capacity Target" means, for an